Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 The project is created and activated as soon as the command ends with ``TULEAP_USER_LOGIN`` as sole project administrator.
 By default the project privacy is "private".
 A ``--visiblity`` option can be used to defined the Tuleap project visiblity at import.

+The ``import-mode`` is an optional CLI option to choose how to import Jira data.
+If not provided, the import is done in ``multi-trackers`` mode by default.

 .. note::